By making one-off donations, you are able to assist in the education of a child without the commitment that long-term sponsorship entails.

 Women’s Empowerment Centre (South-eastern Nepal)

 This year the WEC has rented a building to serve as a safe house for these women and their children.
-HELP has agreed to pay for the rent for three years, and this year we sent them £550 to cover the first year,
+HELP has agreed to pay for the rent for three years, and this year we sent them £550 to cover the second year.

 JNM school (Darjeeling District)